MONARCHKOLI/interview-activeadmin/README.md

 2 * More than half the days
 3 * Nearly every day

-And to get in initial diagnosis the following condition must be met:

-"Either or both of question 1 and question 2 must be scored as a 2 or a 3."
+A question would be considered to have a `high` score if the patient chose `2 * More than half the days` or `3 * Nearly every day`.
+If either question 1 or question 2 is scored as `high`, or if both questions are scored as `high`, the user should be notified that additional screening should be completed.